suning19/Covid-19/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Visualisation 2:** shows the total number of Covid-19 cases recorded in each country from 1 January 2020 to 28 February 2021

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Visualisation 3:** shows how median age and the number of hospital beds per 1000 people are correlated with the number of Covid-19 deaths
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Visualisation 3:** shows how the country's median age and the number of hospital beds per 1000 people are correlated with the number of Covid-19 deaths

 <br>
 <ins> References: </ins>